<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 You can’t improve what you don’t measure.
 Tracking key performance indicators (KPIs) for your quality assurance program gives you a clear, data-driven picture of what’s working and where you have opportunities to get better.
 Think of these metrics as the health report for your entire production process.
 They help you move beyond simply finding defects to understanding the efficiency and impact of your quality efforts.
 By focusing on the right numbers, you can ensure your QA inspections are not just a procedural step but a powerful tool for protecting your investment, your timeline, and your brand.
 A partner with a robust quality control process will already have these metrics integrated into their workflow, providing you with transparency and peace of mind.
 Let’s look at the essential metrics that show you how effective your QA program really is.

-Defect and Discovery Rates
+Track Defect and Discovery Rates

 It’s one thing to find defects, but it’s another to find them at the right time.
 Defect and discovery rates tell you how many issues are being caught and, more importantly, when they’re being caught.
 The goal is always to identify problems as early as possible—ideally during the design or prototyping phase rather than after hundreds of units have been produced.
 Tracking metrics like Defect Detection Percentage (DDP) helps you see how effective your inspections are at catching flaws before they escalate.
 For a retailer, this is critical.
 Early detection prevents flawed fixtures from ever reaching your stores, ensuring a smooth rollout and avoiding the high costs and delays associated with rework or replacements.

-Corrective Action Completion
+Monitor Corrective Action Timelines

 Finding a problem is only the first step.
 What truly matters is how quickly and effectively you resolve it.
 The Corrective Action Completion Rate measures the timeliness of your problem-solving process.
 A high completion rate indicates that your team is not only identifying issues but also implementing solutions efficiently to prevent them from happening again.
 This metric is a direct reflection of your supplier’s responsiveness and commitment to quality.
 When an issue is flagged during an inspection, you need a clear and rapid path to resolution.
 This ensures your project management stays on track and your production timeline remains intact, which is essential for multi-location rollouts.

-Audit Compliance and Test Coverage
+Measure Audit Compliance and Test Coverage

 Audit compliance and test coverage are about ensuring your products meet both external and internal standards.
 Audit compliance confirms that your fixtures adhere to industry regulations and safety requirements, protecting you from liability and risk.
 Test coverage, on the other hand, quantifies how thoroughly your products have been evaluated against your own quality standards.
 It answers the question, "Have we checked everything we're supposed to check?"
 High test coverage gives you confidence that no stone has been left unturned in the inspection process.
 Together, these metrics ensure every fixture is safe, reliable, and consistently built to spec across all your locations.